 Some tasks need to be repeated again and again.
-Org mode helps to organize such tasks using a so-called repeater in a DEADLINE, SCHEDULED, or plain timestamp.
-In the following example
+Org mode helps to organize such tasks using a so-called repeater in a ‘DEADLINE’, ‘SCHEDULED’, or plain timestamps68.
+In the following example:

 ** TODO Pay the rent DEADLINE: <2005-10-01 Sat +1m>

-Deadlines and scheduled items produce entries in the agenda when they are over-due, so it is important to be able to mark such an entry as completed once you have done so.
-When you mark a DEADLINE or a SCHEDULE with the TODO keyword DONE, it will no longer produce entries in the agenda.
-The problem with this is, however, that then also the next instance of the repeated entry will not be active.
-Org mode deals with this in the following way: When you try to mark such an entry DONE (using C-c C-t), it will shift the base date of the repeating timestamp by the repeater interval, and immediately set the entry state back to TODO1.
-In the example above, setting the state to DONE would actually switch the date like this:
+Deadlines and scheduled items produce entries in the agenda when they are over-due, so it is important to be able to mark such an entry as done once you have done so.
+When you mark a ‘DEADLINE’ or a ‘SCHEDULED’ with the TODO keyword ‘DONE’, it no longer produces entries in the agenda.
+The problem with this is, however, is that then also the next instance of the repeated entry will not be active.
+Org mode deals with this in the following way: when you try to mark such an entry as done, using C-c C-t, it shifts the base date of the repeating timestamp by the repeater interval, and immediately sets the entry state back to TODO69.
+In the example above, setting the state to ‘DONE’ would actually switch the date like this:

 ** TODO Pay the rent DEADLINE: <2005-11-01 Tue +1m>

-A timestamp2 will be added under the deadline, to keep a record that you actually acted on the previous instance of this deadline.
+A timestamp70 is added under the deadline, to keep a record that you actually acted on the previous instance of this deadline.

-As a consequence of shifting the base date, this entry will no longer be visible in the agenda when checking past dates, but all future instances will be visible.
+As a consequence of shifting the base date, this entry is no longer visible in the agenda when checking past dates, but all future instances will be visible.

-With the ‘+1m’ cookie, the date shift will always be exactly one month.
-So if you have not paid the rent for three months, marking this entry DONE will still keep it as an overdue deadline.
+With the ‘+1m’ cookie, the date shift is always exactly one month.
+So if you have not paid the rent for three months, marking this entry DONE still keeps it as an overdue deadline.
 Depending on the task, this may not be the best way to handle it.
 For example, if you forgot to call your father for 3 weeks, it does not make sense to call him 3 times in a single day to make up for it.
-Finally, there are tasks like changing batteries which should always repeat a certain time after the last time you did it.
+Finally, there are tasks, like changing batteries, which should always repeat a certain time after the last time you did it.
 For these tasks, Org mode has special repeaters ‘++’ and ‘.+’.
 For example:

-** TODO Call Father DEADLINE: <2008-02-10 Sun ++1w> Marking this DONE will shift the date by at least one week, but also by as many weeks as it takes to get this date into the future.
+** TODO Call Father DEADLINE: <2008-02-10 Sun ++1w> Marking this DONE shifts the date by at least one week, but also by as many weeks as it takes to get this date into the future.
 However, it stays on a Sunday, even if you called and marked it done on Saturday. ** TODO Empty kitchen trash DEADLINE: <2008-02-08 Fri 20:00 ++1d> Marking this DONE shifts the date by at least one day, and also by as many days as it takes to get the timestamp into the future.
-Since there is a time in the timestamp, the next deadline in the future will be on today's date if you complete the task before 20:00. ** TODO Check the batteries in the smoke detectors DEADLINE: <2005-11-01 Tue .+1m> Marking this DONE will shift the date to one month after today. ** TODO Wash my hands DEADLINE: <2019-04-05 08:00 Fri .+1h> Marking this DONE shifts the date to exactly one hour from now.
+Since there is a time in the timestamp, the next deadline in the future will be on today's date if you complete the task before 20:00. ** TODO Check the batteries in the smoke detectors DEADLINE: <2005-11-01 Tue .+1m> Marking this DONE shifts the date to one month after today. ** TODO Wash my hands DEADLINE: <2019-04-05 08:00 Fri .+1h> Marking this DONE shifts the date to exactly one hour from now.

-If the repeater is set for the scheduling information only, you probably want
+task.
+If the repeater is set for the scheduling information only, you

-the repeater to be ignored after the deadline.
-If so, set the variable
+probably want the repeater to be ignored after the deadline.
+If so,

-repeated-after-deadline.
-If you want both scheduling and deadline
+thus, removed upon repeating the task.
+If you want both scheduling

 In fact, the target